Cruciate ligament rupture Vienna

 Does a cruciate ligament rupture always require surgery?

+Cruciate ligament ruptures do not always have to be operated on immediately!
 If the joint is unstable after a cruciate ligament rupture , surgery should be performed.
 If you are young and active in sports, surgery should be favored in order to avoid permanent damage.
 If the requirements are low, the patient is older and has little sporting ambition, and there is no tangible instability, conservative treatment can be chosen without any problems.

 Can a cruciate ligament rupture heal without surgery?